Port of Ramsgate: Hovercraft

 Hoverlloyd ran a crossing from Ramsgate Harbour to Calais from 6 April 1966 using small, passenger-only SR.N6 hovercraft.
 When the much larger SR.N4 craft, capable of carrying 30 vehicles and 254 passengers, were delivered in 1969, Hoverlloyd moved operations to the purpose-built Ramsgate Hoverport in Pegwell Bay, near Ramsgate, which closed in 1987.

 Recent years

-Since 2013, there have been no ferry services from Ramsgate.
+Since 2013, there have been no ferry services from Ramsgate despite several suggestions of a new service by Euroferries over the years.

 Between 2012–13 and 2014–15, the port recorded a loss of £2.7 million, and it was suggested it should be closed.
 In 2016, Gefco commenced using the port to import and store cars prior to onward distribution.

 The port however continued to make losses, with a further loss of £2.5 million in the year 2018–19, and only limited activity in the commercial port.
 In 2019, Seaborne Freight was awarded a £13.8m freight contract to Ostend which could be used in the event of a no deal Brexit, but this was ruled out as impractical.

+During 2024 a tender process was run to secure a new operator for the Port, using £7.63m of Levelling Up funds for the infrastructure.
+During the tender process it was revealed that discussions had taken place with an unnamed potential operator.
+This was later revealed to be the Dover Harbour Board, but they ultimately decided not to submit a tender (leading to the abandonment of the process in January 2025) with Dover Chief Executive; Doug Bannister, saying in a letter that:

+"In the end, we determined that we could not submit a tender for the parameters contained in that process.
+In short, the capital investment (net of the available LUF grant) that we felt was required compared (to the) immediately available market held more risk than we could accept at that point...